learn-co-curriculum/phase-1-array-map-method-lab/README.md

 */
 ```

-With  the native `map()` function that is a property of `Array`'s prototype.
+With  the native `map()` function that is a property of `Array`'s prototype,
-It gives us the exact same result!
+it gives us the exact same result!
 Now that we know how map is implemented,
 it holds no more secrets for us!
 We can discard our own `map()` function and
 just use the `.map()` property on arrays.